SrVaro/varoxolotl-portfolio/src/pages/projects/code-game.md

 title: A Post about Important Items Of Life
 date: 2022-11-20
 author: Darnell McClure
+image:
+    {
-image: { src: 'code-game.png', alt: 'A picture of a coder' }
+        src: 'code-game.png',
+        alt: 'Miniature of the main character of Code Game', }
 description: Have you ever wondered what the most important items of life are?
 Well, wonder no more!
 draft: false
 category: Reference Docs